Yes, applicants must demonstrate financial health evidenced by maintaining a minimum 3 year budget average of at least

 Please note that there is a third report that can be generated by a CPA called a compilation report.
 This type of report is limited to merely presenting, in the form of financial statements, information provided by management.
 These reports are not reviewed or audited, thus they do not meet GFTA’s requirement for an audit or review.

 Yes.
-Per our policy, late applications from any applicant will not be accepted.
-Incomplete applications from New Applicants will not be reviewed, and incomplete applications from Current Grantees will receive a 10% penalty.
+Per our policy, late applications from any applicant may not be accepted.
+Incomplete applications from New Applicants may not be reviewed, and incomplete applications from Current Grantees may receive a 10% penalty.

 If you have other questions regarding the application process, contact GFTA staff at 415.554.6710 or firstname.lastname@example.org.